alexoooo/kzen-auto/README.md

     to run client proxy at https://localhost:8080 with live reload
     - Web UI JavaScript will be provided by webpack
     - Everything expect `*.js` files is served by port 8081
-    - Sometimes goes into a bad state, see: https://github.com/webpack/webpack/issues/6036

 Dist:
 > ./gradlew build